ethereum/c-kzg-4844/README.md

 make bench
 ```

-You can run individual benchmarks, and optionally specify how long to run each test size:
+You can run individual benchmarks, and optionally specify how long (in seconds) to run each test size:

 ```
 make fft_fr_bench